 You can use digital stimulation to trigger a bowel movement:

-If digital stimulation does not produce a bowel movement within 20 minutes, repeat the procedure.
+- If you do not have a bowel movement within 20 minutes, repeat the process.

-You can also stimulate bowel movements by using a suppository (glycerin or bisacodyl) or a small enema.
-Some people drink warm prune juice or fruit nectar to stimulate bowel movements.
+- You can also stimulate bowel movements by using a suppository (glycerin or bisacodyl) or a small enema.
+Some people find it helpful to drink warm prune juice or fruit nectar.

-Strengthening the tone of the rectal muscles may help achieve some degree of bowel control in people who have an incompetent rectal sphincter.
-Kegel exercises strengthen pelvic and rectal muscle tone.
+Exercises to strengthen the rectal muscles may help with bowel control in people who have an incompetent rectal sphincter.
+Kegel exercises that strengthen pelvic and rectal muscle tone can be used for this.
 These exercises were first developed to control incontinence in women after childbirth.

 Camilleri M. Disorders of gastrointestinal motility.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 138.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 138.

-- Last reviewed on 8/10/2012
+- Last reviewed on 8/19/2014